scanner-research/esper-tv/README.md

 esper-run query/datasets/default/import.py
 ```

-Then visit [http://localhost](http://localhost).
+Then visit [http://localhost](http://localhost) to see the web UI.
 Try running some queries!

+Next, check out the Jupyter programming environment by visiting [http://localhost:8888/notebooks/notebooks/example.ipynb](http://localhost:8888/notebooks/notebooks/example.ipynb).
+To log into the Jupyter notebook, get the token by running `./scripts/jupyter-token.sh` outside the container.

+## Getting started

+TODO(wcrichto): getting started with your own dataset